 The aim of the young statistician’s grant named after Albert Pullerits is to promote statistics as a very important branch of science, to motivate young people interested in statistics to apply and develop statistical methods, and to strengthen Statistics Estonia’s collaboration with research institutions.
-Albert Pullerits (1892–1967) was the first leader of the Estonian State Central Bureau of Statistics and the founder and developer of Estonian official statistics.
+Albert Pullerits (1892–1967) was the first director of the Estonian State Central Bureau of Statistics and the founder and developer of official Estonian statistics.

 Requirements for applicants

 - All persons whose Master’s or Bachelor’s thesis (hereinafter: student paper) on population, social life, economy or the environment has been completed in 2016 and implements or develops a statistical method to a significant extent are eligible to apply for the grant.